priyanshu92/priyanshu92/README.md

 - You can reach me via Twitter [@priyanshu1312](https://twitter.com/priyanshu1312) or email me at priyanshuagrawal@outlook.com.

 ## Skillset
 Although, I have worked with many different languages, my primary tool of choice is .NET with C# for server side apps.
-For the frontend, I currently use React but working to add [Blazor](https://blazor.net) to the mix as well.
+I use React to write frontend apps and working to add [Blazor](https://blazor.net) to the mix as well.

 ## Community Contributions
 - I have authored the following Visual Studio extensions.